sunsided/prometheus-grpc-proxy/README.md

 The main purpose of this project is to allow a regular Tonic server to provide Prometheus metrics without the hassle of providing an additional HTTP server endpoint.

+The service is available as Docker image from [`sunside/prometheus-grpc-proxy`](https://hub.docker.com/repository/docker/sunside/prometheus-grpc-proxy).
+See [`docker-compose.yml`](docker-compose.yml) for a usage example.

 ## Command-Line Arguments

 * `--bind <BIND_ENDPOINT>` (or `HTTP_SERVER_BIND_ENDPOINT` environment variable)